Introduction

 Bankroll Management and Psychology

 - Stay Patient: Fish will have up-and-down swings.
-Wait for good opportunities to exploit their mistakes rather than forcing the action.
+Wait for good opportunities to exploit their mistakes rather than force them to take action.

 - Tilt Avoidance: Fish can occasionally get lucky and win big pots.
 Do not let this affect your play.
 Stay focused on the long-term goal of profiting from their overall poor play.